Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 • High‑risk patients (in bed): Every 2 hours

-• In chairs: Every hour, shift weight every 15 minutes
+• In chairs: Every hour, with weight shifts every 15 minutes

 • Lower risk: Every 2–4 hours depending on skin checks

-• Very ill patients: As often as needed, based on their condition.
+• Very ill patients: As often as needed based on condition

 Each repositioning plan should be individualised based on the patient’s condition, risk factors, comfort, and clinical needs.